- GET INVOLVED

-Each Zack’s Place participant is paired with an instructor to get them in proper adaptive equipment and out onto the slopes.
+In the winter, each Zack’s Place participant is paired with an instructor to get them in proper adaptive equipment and out onto the slopes.
 Once they are ready and out on the snow, participants spend time learning how to get on and off lifts, stop, turn, and ski.
 The fun continues inside the lodge, especially on colder days when participants come inside during breaks to enjoy a warm hot chocolate and cookies.

-“We have five participants in bi-skis, we have a walking ski, and we have participants that freeski, some tethered and some on poles with assistance,” said Frates.
+“We have participants in bi-skis, we have a walking ski, and we have participants that freeski, some tethered and some on poles with assistance,” said Frates.
 “The accomplishments are huge from just being able to walk in ski boots to zooming down the hill with shrieks of joy.
 We cherish our Tuesday ski days.
 And a great big thank you to Suicide 6 for hosting Zack’s Place for free.”

 For more information about our partnership with Zack’s Place and to become involved, contact Vermont Adaptive program coordinator Tom Alcorn at email@example.com or visit Zack’s Place website for year-round adaptive sports information.